Gravxd/vMenu/README.md

 - Input Dialog Replace
   - Replaces the base game user input and replaces with ox_lib input dialog for easier use such as copy/pasting spawncodes etc.

+### Code Share System
+This is a custom sharing system i designed for vMenu to follow similar behaviour i've seen in some clothing creators on economy servers.
+This allows for super easy & simple sharing MP ped configurations between players and eventually vehicles is the plan.

 ### Vehicle
 - Colour Selector
   - Gives users a hex selector for custom colour setting within vehicle options (primary/secondary)